Where am I now?

 I am an historian and an activist, and those vocations are closely linked in both the major topics that have occupied me, antiwar/solidarity organizing and electoral politics.

-First, my work to understand and combat US imperialism.
+First, there is my work to understand and combat US imperialism.
 My early life was shaped by the Vietnam War, so my first political engagement was the 1969 Moratorium.
 My real political formation was in the El Salvador solidarity movement (CISPES!) in 1982-1995, while going to graduate school at Rutgers and writing my first book, Where the Boys Are: Cuba, Cold War America, and the Making of a New Left (1993).
 I then worked as Organizing Director of Peace Action in 1995-2000, before I got a job teaching at Franklin & Marshall in 2001.
 In 2002, I helped found the antiwar coalition United for Peace and Justice, and served on its Steering Committee representing Historians Against the War (HAW) through 2008.
 HAW has persisted organizing inside and outside our profession, and in 2017 we re-founded it as Historians for Peace and Democracy (www.historiansforpeace.org).
 I serve as H-PAD’s Co-Chair.

 Equally important has been my interest in electoral politics.
 In the 1970s I worked on the presidential campaigns of George McGovern (1972) and former Oklahoma Senator Fred Harris (1976), a sharecropper’s son who ran a class-based campaign not unlike Bernie Sanders’ (our slogan was “The Issue Is Privilege”).
 From 2004 through the present, I have helped direct Franklin & Marshall’s "F&M Votes" campaign, a joint student/staff/faculty effort which both registers and turns out our student body on Election Day.